 An Unexpected Design Journey

 It’s an exciting day: your first on the job as a Salesforce admin for DTC Electronics.

 Little did you know, your new job will take you through the process of a design makeover.
 Starting with the initial version of a single-dashboard app, you’ll separate its good, bad, and ugly aspects using basic design principles.
 Then you’ll make it more useful and better designed.
 By the time you’re done, you’ll have working knowledge of a process you can apply to your own app and dashboard designs.
 And you’ll see the same dashboard completely made over by Salesforce designers.

 Walking into DTC headquarters today, all you know is that it’s your first real day on the job.
 You’ve spent the last 2 weeks ramping up in orientation and meetings with your predecessor.
 Now it’s your first Monday on your own in charge of DTC’s bright, shiny Salesforce org.

-Eager to get to work, you fire up Analytic Studio and open The Motivator to its Sales Team Activities dashboard.
+Eager to get to work, you fire up Tableau CRM Analytics Studio and open The Motivator to its Sales Team Activities dashboard.
 Maybe you can show it to the sales VP this week and get off to a flying start!

 The app is actually a single dashboard with lots of data!
 The simpler the better, right?

 You can see the team’s activities divided by type: call, email, event, and task.
 There’s a way to filter by owner name so you can see who’s done what, and you can view activities by account.
 Plus you can see numbers according to priority and a rollup at the bottom of completed and overdue activities.
 This can be a useful way for managers to keep teams motivated by tracking what their reps are up to, recognizing top performers, and coaching those who aren’t doing enough.